texfaq/texfaq.github.io/FAQ-whatenv.md

 ---
-title: What are LaTeX ''environments''
+title: What are LaTeX "environments"
 category: concepts
 permalink: /FAQ-whatenv
 date: 2014-06-10
 ---

-While TeX makes direct provision for commands, LaTeX adds a concept of ''environment''; environments perform an action on a block (of something or other) rather than than just doing something at one place in your document.
+While TeX makes direct provision for commands, LaTeX adds a concept of "environment"; environments perform an action on a block (of something or other) rather than than just doing something at one place in your document.